Peer Review Policy

-IJELLH follows the double-blind review process.
-In this process, the author and the reviewer are anonymous to each other.
-The peer-review process helps the publishing organization to select worthy research work for publication.
-In the peer-review process, the decision to publish a manuscript is the prerogative of a journal editor or the journal's editorial board.
+At IJELLH, we adhere to a double-blind review process.
+In this approach, both the author and the reviewer remain anonymous to each other.
+The purpose of this peer-review process is to ensure unbiased evaluations and to select research work of high quality and originality for publication.
+The decision to publish a manuscript is the prerogative of the journal editor or the editorial board.

-- What is the main question addressed by the research?
-Is it relevant and interesting?
+- Is the main research question relevant and interesting?

-- How original is the topic?
-What does it add to the subject area compared with other published material?
+- How original is the topic, and what does it add to the subject area compared to existing literature?

-- Are the conclusions consistent with the evidence and arguments presented?
-Do they address the main question posed?
+- Do the conclusions align with the presented evidence and address the research question?